ArtSabintsev/Panhandler/README.md

  - Add #import "Panhandler.h" to your class(es).

- - Customize the following macros in Panhandler.h:
+ - Configure the following macros in Panhandler.h:

                 PanhandlerAppleID,
                 PanhandlerTrigger,
                 PanhandlerRetrigger,
                 PanhandlerDebugMode

+ - Optionally, you may want to customize the following UIAlertView strings in Panhandler.h:

+ 				PanhandlerAlertTitle
+ 				PanhandlerAlertMessage
+ 				PanhandlerNoMessage
+ 				PanhandlerYesMessage
+ 				PanhandlerRemindMeLaterMessage

- - Record an event by adding the following code to signficant event:
+ - Record an event by adding one of the following messages to a signficant event:

+ 	// Event tracking method (adds +1 towards goals defined by trigger macros)
+	[Panhandler sharedInstance] recordEvent];

+ 	// Weighted event tracking method (adds value of 'weight' towards goals defined by triggers)
-    [[Panhandler sharedInstance] recordEvent]
+    [Panhandler sharedInstance] recordEventWithWeight:(NSUInteger)weight];

- - Once your users has performed enough of these events (condition defined by PanhandlerTrigger or PanhandlerRetrigger)
+ - Once your users has performed enough of these events (condition defined by triggers), a UIAlertView will pop up, asking your users to rate and review your app.

 </pre>

+The rest of the code is heavily commented, so customization/forking should be a snap!

 ### Inspired by:
 - [Appirater](http://github.com/arashpayan/appirater/)